zhangjunjunah/x/docs/react/use-with-umi.en-US.md

     Vue Simple App
 ```

-Here we recommend "pnpm". pnpm is better in speed and handling ghost dependencies.
+It is recommended to select "pnpm" because it performs better in speed and handling phantom dependencies.

 ```bash
 ?
 Pick Npm Client › - Use arrow-keys.
 Return to submit.